 With nearsightedness (myopia), the cornea’s shape causes light rays to focus in front of the retina.
 As a result nearsighted patients can see clearly up close but have blurry vision to the side and at a distance.
 To know whether or not you are nearsighted you’ll need a refraction examination performed by a trained optometrist or ophthalmologist.

 What is pesbyopia, and how do I know if I have it?

 Presbyopia is generally a “40 thing” – a consequence of aging.
 Normally, you have eye muscles that change the shape of the lens to focus on objects near to you.
 Around age 40 to 45, these muscles may become weak and not work as well with up-close objects as before.
 People experiencing this will begin pushing things away to see them more clearly.
 It’s also the time when people begin wearing magnifying or “reading” glasses” or some form of bi-focal-progressive glasses or contacts for correction.

 How do you check for astigmatism?

-The other way is to perform a refraction examination to check a patient’s vision prescription.
-In this case, we’re calculating measurement numbers for correcting their vision based on what they’re seeing during the exam, rather than viewing the actual shape of the cornea.
+Another method is to perform a refraction examination to check a patient’s vision prescription.
+We calculate measurement numbers for correcting the vision based on what the patient is seeing during the exam, rather than viewing the actual shape of the cornea.
 The results of a refraction examination can indicate the presence of astigmatism.

 There are a number of ways to correct astigmatism.
 Traditionally, we can prescribe glasses or contacts as with other refractive problems.
 In recent years, refractive surgeries, particularly laser-based LASIK, may be used to correct astigmatism.
 And depending on the type of lens implant (IOL) used to replace a clouded natural lens we may be able to correct astigmatism as a result of cataract surgery.